Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 - "You" shall mean the individual and/or entity and/or organization that's behind the account and/or communicating through it

-- "Messages" shall mean any text, audio, video, image, or other content or data sent by your account
+- "Messages" shall mean any text, audio, video, image, and/or other content or data sent by your account

-- Your content means your username, nickname, profile picture, bio, your messages in this server, or messages sent to members of this server in Direct Messages (DMs),
+- Your content means your username, nickname, profile picture, bio, your messages in this server, and/or messages sent to members of this server in Direct Messages (DMs),

 ### Notice: